Mary Walton: Innovations

 The Industrial Revolution, which began in the late 1860s after the Civil War, drove workers and immigrants to cities like New York in search of industrial jobs.
 Smokestacks billowed heavy plumes of smoke into the air, while factory jobs improved livelihoods.
 Aside from manufacturing pollution, new elevated trains that transported employees into and out of cities produced loud noise and emitted poisonous smoke along the rails.
 Mary Walton ran a boarding house in New York City in 1879, which was right across from the elevated train.
 Walton decided to handle the problems herself, disgusted by the dark smoke and roar of the railway engines.

 Walton's invention (patent #221,880) diverted smokestack pollutants into water tanks, where they were kept until they were discharged into the city's sewage system.

-Walton went on to address the rattling and clanging noises from the elevated trains a few years later.
-New York City even enlisted the help of America's most famous inventors, including Thomas Edison, to find a solution.
-However, it was not renowned inventor Thomas Edison that was able to solve the problem.
-Mary Walton, a woman in the working class, experienced the effects of this problem daily as she lived alongside tracks.
-Her boarding house at 6th Avenue and 12th Street was against the city’s new Gilbert Elevated Railway.
+Mary Walton went on to address the rattling and clanging noises from the elevated trains a few years later.
+New York City enlisted the help of America's most famous inventors, including Thomas Edison, to find a solution, but even Edison was not able to solve the problem.
+Walton experienced the effects of this problem daily as her boarding house at 6th Avenue and 12th Street was against the city's new Gilbert Elevated Railway.
 Innovation is problem solving, and Walton experienced the pain point to a greater extent than Edison, likely contributing to her insistence to generate a solution.

 Walton realized after several days of riding the trains that the tracks enhanced the train's noise due to the basic timber supports they went through.
 In her basement, Walton set up a miniature railroad track and discovered an outstanding sound-dampening device.
 She cradled the rails in a box-like framework of wood that was tar-painted, cotton-lined, and sand-filled.
 The sound was absorbed by the surrounding materials as the vibrations from the rails were absorbed.

 Walton got patent #237,422 on February 8, 1881, after successful trials.
-She sold the rights to the Metropolitan Railroad of Innovative York City for $10,000 and the system was soon adopted by other elevated railway companies, which thrived as a result of Walton's new, environmentally friendly system.
+She sold the rights to the Metropolitan Railroad of Innovative York City for $10,000 and the system was soon adopted by other elevated railway companies, which thrived as a result of Walton's new environmentally-friendly system.